firehol/blocklist-ipsets/README.md

    >
    > Spamhaus strongly encourages the use of DROP and EDROP by tier-1s and backbones.

+ Spamhaus is very responsive to adapt these lists when a network owner updates them that the issue has been solved (I had one such incident with one of my users).

 4. **Team-Cymru.org** list `bogons` or `fullbogons`

    These are lists of IPs that should not be routed on the internet.
 No one should be using them.
-   Be very carefull to apply either of the two on the internet side of your network.
+   Be very careful to apply either of the two on the internet side of your network.

+### Level 2 - Essentials

+**Level 2** provide protection against current brute force attacks.
+This level may have a small percentage of false positives, mainly due to dynamic IPs being re-used by other users.

-5. **OpenBL.org** lists `openbl*`
+1. **OpenBL.org** lists `openbl*`

    The team of OpenBL tracks brute force attacks on their hosts.
+They have a very short list for hosts, under their own control, collecting this information, to eliminate false positives.
-They suggest to use the default blacklist which has a retension policy of 90 days (`openbl`), but they also provide lists with different retension policies (from 1 day to 1 year).
+   They suggest to use the default blacklist which has a retention policy of 90 days (`openbl`), but they also provide lists with different retention policies (from 1 day to 1 year).
    Their goal is to report abuse to the responsible provider so that the infection is disabled.

-6. **Blocklist.de** lists `blocklist_de*`
+2. **Blocklist.de** lists `blocklist_de*`

    Is a network of users reporting abuse mainly using `fail2ban`.
+They eliminate false positives using other lists available.
+Since they collect information from their users, their lists may be subject to poisoning, or false positives.
-   They only include IPs that have attacked them in the last 48 hours.
+   However, they only include individual IPs (no subnets) which have attacked their users the last 48 hours and their list contains 20.000 to 40.000 IPs (which is small enough considering the size of the internet).
-   Their goal is also to report abuse back, so that the infection is disabled.
+   Like `openbl`, their goal is to report abuse back, so that the infection is disabled.
+   They also provide their blocklist per type of attack (mail, web, etc).

 Of course there are more lists included.
 You can check them and decide if they fit for your needs.

 ## Why are open proxy lists included